plapenamanero/easyquiz/README.md

 ## Troubleshooting

-If options are does not appear on quiz.show(), please try this: (see [source](https://stackoverflow.com/questions/36351109/ipython-notebook-ipywidgets-does-not-show))
+If options do not appear on quiz.show(), please try this: (see [source](https://stackoverflow.com/questions/36351109/ipython-notebook-ipywidgets-does-not-show))

 1. For non conda or virtualenv: con a command promet type:
    `$ jupyter nbextension enable --py widgetsnbextension`